ruggeri/tech-notes/ai/foundations-of-deep-learning.md

       how you would do a sampled softmax loss with `sequence_loss`; I think you'd have to write that yourself.
 You'd want to if the vocabulary is large.
+* Sriraj has another video about attention.
+Basically, if you want to do seq2seq, and the entire sentence is crammed into a single final LSTM state, you're asking a lot.
+You could increase the number of LSTM units, but that is going to be inefficient.
+I assume that for early steps you can't really use all that state.
+    * So they use attention.
+I have to read more about this elsewhere.
+Basically, the LSTM state says how much to look at prior encoder outputs.
+    * They further improve performance by using a *bidirectional RNN*.
+Basically, this uses context from both sides by running *two* RNNs.
+The outputs of the bidirectional RNN is the pair of outputs from both sides.
+    * Google used 1 bidirectional layer, than 7 unidirectional layers for the encoder.
+They used 8 unidirecitonal decoder layers.
+    * Note: they can do unidirectional layers in parallel.